by John Ellis

 While visiting Breckenridge’s shops at night, I began to realize that the malls I loved back home were silly compared to what I was seeing.
-I remember standing in a head shop, listening to “Loser” play over the speakers while I gawked at guys and girls with multiple piercings, greasy hair, wearing flannel-shirt and dark boots, and with an overall aesthetic that matched Beck’s hit song.
+I remember standing in a head shop, listening to “Loser” play over the speakers while I gawked at guys and girls with multiple piercings, greasy hair, wearing flannel-shirt and dark boots, and with an overall aesthetic that matched Beck’s hit song in ways I couldn’t articulate.
 And while I didn’t completely understand the connection between the music and their aesthetic, it made sense to me.

 I returned to Florida wearing the black snow boots my best friend had loaned me instead of my regular shoes and the desire to learn about the grunge culture that I had been introduced to firsthand in Breckinridge.
 The next week, Kurt Cobain killed himself.

 I devoured every piece of information about Cobain and Nirvana I could find.
 Most evenings, my dad watched Peter Jennings on ABC News.
 The suicide of a mega-star meant days of coverage that I watched with rapt interest while my dad made comments about the destructiveness of sin.

 I began taping every Nirvana song that I could whenever it would play on the radio.
 By the time I graduated from high school, my tape collection had taken a decided turn towards grunge.
 The lyrics fascinated me, and I began to pick up on the themes of alienation and the desire for freedom.
 The distorted guitars and crunching drums tapped into my growing anger at feeling trapped.

 That summer, I got a job in the warehouse of a paper supply company.
 In the mornings, I helped the drivers load their delivery vans.
 The rest of the day, I sat around the warehouse listening to the radio while waiting to unload the semitrucks that delivered the warehouse’s stock.